Total Pageviews

 There is a faint star formation called "seven sisters"

-which you can't possibly see with naked eyes if you live in a modern polluted city.
+You can't possibly see it with naked eyes if you live in a modern polluted city.
 Decades back, when the cities were not polluted one could see this costellation in the night sky on a moonless night.
+It is the in the northern sky.

 It is brighter than the Seven Sisters.
 There is a faint star next to the second star of Great Bear tail.
 You can see this on a clear night only if you have perfect vision.
 This dim star is known as "arundhati".

 Summer is the time of nature's fury in the plains of India as the Sun scalds everything at a hundred and ten plus temperature during the day.
-But summer nights in the open are blissful.
+But summer nights in the open are generally pleasant .

-We always slept outside in the lawn in my childhood, on cots on a raised cemented platform known popularly as Chabutara.
+We always slept outside in the summer, in the inner courtyard, in my childhood.
+There were light cots for sleeping outside.
+These cots were placed on a raised cemented platform known popularly as Chabutara.

-The Milky Way sweeps across the sky above from the southern horizon to the northern.
-It is faint, like a hazy white dust.t
+The Milky Way sweeps across the sky , from the southern horizon to the northern.
+It is faint, like a hazy white dust.